naws-ai/getblobs-token-list/README.md

             "cmcLinkKey": "coinmarketcap_slug"
         }
         ```
-    -   The `id` field should be set to `"UUID 등록 요청"`.
+    -   The `id` field should be set to `"To be assigned"`.
 The getBlobs team will assign a unique ID when the pull request is merged.
 3.  **Submit a Pull Request:**
     -   Commit your changes and push them to your fork.
     -   Open a pull request to the `main` branch of this repository.